E. S. Madima

 E.S.
 Madima was a South African writer in the Venda language.

 In 1954, Madima wrote the first novel in Venda, A Si Ene.
 It was later translated into English by his son, Tenda Madima.
 E.S.
 Madima was awarded the SALA Literary Lifetime Achievement Award in 2005.
+He also made a name for himself as a short story writer and columnist.
+One of his novels Maambwa Ndi One (Rumours are true), have won him several accolades.
+As a columnist, Madima wrote a regular column in Mungane wa Vhana a journal in which he dealt with pupils questions and concerns.